kbaesler/Wave/docs/source/features.rst

 +++++++++++++
 One of the major benefits of using the ESRI platform it allows you to perform spatial and attribute based queries against the data to validate and perform analysis.
 Resulting in this operation being heavily used, which leads to code-duplication and/or memory management issues if used improperly.

-The ``ITable`` and ``IFeatureClass`` interfaces have been extended to include ``Fetch`` methods that simplify this operation by abstracting the bulk of the logic and enforcing the proper memory management for the COM objects.
+The ``ITable`` and ``IFeatureClass`` interfaces have been extended to include ``Fetch`` methods that simplifies the operation by abstracting the logic and enforcing the proper memory management for the COM objects.

 .. code-block:: c